Orenda-Technologies/OrendaFormulaSDKDocs/README.md

 ##### Note:
 Initialize method shoould be called from a BACKGROUND thread.
 ##### Note:
 Internet connection is required to initialize OrendaCalculator for the first time.
 Then you have to connect to the internet at least once per 2 weeks or per 1 month to update the token.
-SDK does everything autmatically you just ahve to call initalize all the time you start to work with OrendaCalculator
+SDK does everything autmatically you just have to call initalize all the time you start working with OrendaCalculator

 ##### Example: